Grand Beatbox Battle

 The Grand Beatbox Battle (commonly abbreviated GBB) is an annual international beatboxing competition hosted by Swissbeatbox.
-The competition holds multiple tournaments for different forms and categories of beatboxing which include: Solo (or Showcase), Loopstation, Tag Team, Crew, Tag Team Loopstation, Producer and Under 18.
+The competition holds multiple tournaments for different forms and categories of beatboxing which include: Solo, Tag Team, Crew, Under 18, Loopstation, Tag Team Loopstation and Producer.

 The event follows a traditional tournament format, where competitors take turns performing on a stage, and a panel of judges vote on the winner.
 To qualify for the tournament portion, beatboxers from around the world must submit "wildcards" online for an invitation or by winning another national and international competition, as well as pass an "elimination" round during the competition.

 History

 The first Grand Beatbox Battle was held in 2009 in Switzerland.
 It was part of the BScene Basel music festival where only Swiss-competitors are allowed to participate until 2011, where it was open internationally.